Breeze1074/OreAbundance/README.md

-Ore abundance in Minecraft Bedrock Edition
+Ore Abundance in Minecraft Bedrock Edition
 ================

 **By:** Breeze1074 (CrazyBreeze1074)